Qumulo/qumulo-filesystem-walk/README.md

 ### List everything (files, directories, etc) in the filesystem

-`python qwalk.py -s product.eng.qumulo.com -d / -c Search --re "." --cols path,type,id,size,blocks,owner,change_time`
+`python qwalk.py -s the.qumulo -d /start/directory -c Search --re "." --cols path,type,id,size,blocks,owner,change_time`

 This "search" is basically looking for anything and everything. `--re "."` means look for any charcter in the path.
 With each results it will then print a single line to the output file that includes the specified `--cols`.
 If no cols are specified, just the path is saved to the output file.
 All columns will saved in pipe-delimited format "|".